wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 - There is downtime when you update the final node with the Load Balanaced endpoint.
 - Your client reconnection might be delayed depending on your client/DNS configuration.
 - There is additional downtime if you choose to take the AlwaysOn Cluster group offline to swap out the IP addresses.
 You can avoid this by using an OR dependancy and Possible Owners for the added IP Address resource.
-See the ‘Adding IP Address Resource on Same Subnet’ section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
+See the 'Adding IP Address Resource on Same Subnet' section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).

 > [AZURE.NOTE] When you want the added node to partake in as an AlwaysOn Failover Partner, you need to add an Azure Endpoint with a reference to the Load Balanced Set.
 When you run the **Add-AzureEndpoint** command to do this, current connections to remain open, but new connections to the listener will not be able to be established until the load balancer has updated.
 In testing this was seen to last 90-120seconds, this should be tested.